 If you have two days to explore New Orleans, use your second day for getting to know the Garden District and Uptown New Orleans.
 This part of the city was settled primarily by wealthy Americans who were not exactly made welcome by the old Creole families who lived in the Vieux Carré.

-Brunch – Start your day with Jazz Brunch at Commander’s Palace, which came in at No. 1 on Southern Living’s list of “The South’s Best Restaurants 2017.”
+Brunch – Start your day with Jazz Brunch at Commander’s Palace, which continues to win top awards every year.
 No trip to New Orleans is complete without the Commander’s experience.

 Cemetery Tour – After Commander’s, walk across the street to Lafayette Cemetery No. 1.
 Either sign up for a guided tour ahead of time, or tour on your own.
 In 1853, a yellow fever outbreak took the lives of more than 8,000 people in the city.
 Many desperate families left the bodies of their loved ones here at the gates of Lafayette.

 Garden District Tour – Greek Revival, Italianate, Gothic, Georgian, Swiss Chalet, Queen Anne … you’ll see them all on a tour of the Garden District.
 Many tour companies offer combined cemetery and Garden District tours.